Exploration of Mercury: BepiColombo

 Like Mariner 10 and MESSENGER, BepiColombo used gravity slingshots from Venus and Earth.
 BepiColombo uses solar electric propulsion (ion engines) and similar maneuvers at the Moon, Venus, and Mercury.
 These techniques slowed the orbiters as they approach Mercury.
 It is essential to avoid using fuel to slow the orbiters as they get closer to the Sun to minimize the gravitational influence of the Sun.

 The BepiColombo mission was approved in November 2009, and successfully launched on October 20, 2018.
 It was scheduled to enter orbit around Mercury in December 2025, but a loss of performance of its ion thrusters have delayed this to November 2026.
 Its primary mission will last until April 2028, with a possible extension to April 2029.

 Proposed missions

+In 1967 NASA did a report about doing a crewed mission to Mercury alongside one to Venus.
+An uncrewed mission was also considered.
+The report also looked at launch windows, speed, how long it would take to reach Mercury and how long the crew would stay for crewed missions.

 Mercury-P (Меркурий-П/Mercury-Landing) is a proposed lander mission to Mercury by the Russian Space Agency.
 The probe would utilize solar-electric propulsion to reach Mercury orbit, before deploying a semi-hard lander based on those developed for the Mars-96 project.

 In August 2020, the Applied Physics Laboratory proposed the Mercury Lander for NASA's New Frontiers program.
 If selected, it would launch in March 2035 and land in April 2045.